the-skycoin-project/skycoin-modal/README.md

 ## Testing

-Goto your webstore, add some items to your snipcart cart, and proceed throgh the steps unbtil the payment methods are displayed.
+Goto your webstore, add some items to your snipcart cart, and proceed through the steps until the payment methods are displayed.
 Verify that the payment method appears, and select it.

-The skycoin modal is displayed, with the first address found to not have coins.
-The quote in US dollars is displayed and the payment amount for sky
+The skycoin payment request modal is shown, with the first address found to not have coins.
+The QR code of this address is also displayed, as well as the quote in US dollars is displayed and the payment amount for sky.
+Enter a transaction ID (or any numbers) and click submit to be redirected to the order confirmation.

 ## TO DO

-JWT token validation not working currently
+Revise GUI / branding to exactly match skycoin and remove any unnecessary scripts

-Implement QR Code
+Autodetect payment and redirect / remove txid entry

 ## Simultaneous Support for Fibercoins